Simply-Love/Simply-Love-SM5/README.md

 The aspect ratio can be changed under *Graphics / Sound Options*.

 # -- KNOWN ISSUES and general things to note --
-- Sort Menu can only be accessed if you have 4 button naviation on at the moment (aka having a "Select"/Red button)
+- Sort Menu can only be accessed if you have 4 button navigation on at the moment (aka having a "Select"/Red button)
 - Theme is intended for home use only.
 - I don't expect this to work outside of event mode.
 - 4:3 aspect ratio has less info displayed on 2 player because of lack of room.
 (No density graph or profile pane)

 # ---------------- TO DO ----------------
 - Make the Sort Menu accessible to people with 3 button navigation.
-- Make the Sort Menu input only be controlled by the player who opened it if on 2 Player.
 - Maybe add more player stats (highest difficulty passed?)
 - Add more sorts/filters?
 - Add "Favorites" and/or tags for songs/groups.